ShahyarTaheri/US-Stock-Market/docs/index.md

 ---
 ## Indicators
-The following indicators are included in the plots:
+The following indicators are included calculated in the server and displayed on the dashboard:

 - [Moving Average](https://en.wikipedia.org/wiki/Moving_average)
 - [Bollinger Bands](https://en.wikipedia.org/wiki/Bollinger_Bands)